danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 title: Zig Iterators
 ---

 I came across an interesting little problem while converting some Python to Zig.
-The code in question needed to wrap long strings of text to a fixed line length.
+The code in question needs to wrap a string of text into lines with a fixed maximum length.

 The `wrap` function from Python's [`textwrap`](https://docs.python.org/3/library/textwrap.html) module has the following basic signature.